Thursday, March 06, 2008

 Notes: On the Comics Canon

-If one of the requisites for canonical status is immortality --specifically the sort of immortality that exists when the work of one artist is given new life though the work of another, down through the generations, then several early caricaturists like Cruikshank, Topffer, Tenniel, and many others qualify.
+We often imagine one of the requisites for canonical status is immortality --specifically the sort of immortality that exists when the work of one artist is given new life though the work of another, down through the generations.
+In this sense, early caricaturists like Cruikshank, Topffer, Tenniel, and many others have been canonized by their followers.
 These artists not only created great art; they created great art that continues to inspire the cartoonists of today.
 As was said of Wilhelm Busch, they have "stumbled into immortality."

 18th and 19th Century